Pranshoo21/Tableau_Data_Analysis_Projects/README.md

 * As per our objctive we have now the the combined data of both US and EU country segregated by their reigons.

-# **Bussiness Case -03** Data From Hetrogenous source - Crossdatabasejoin
+# **Bussiness Case -03** Data Blending
-* **Objective** - The requirement is to create some visuals for Human Resource (HR) analytics.
-Following things first we have to explain to the business before we go ahead with the actual project. • Concept of joins • How can we join two tables in Tableau • Can we use Tableau prep, if yes what all benefits we will have?
-Excited with the functionality business comes up with more requirements.
-They say that they have data in both Oracle and Excel.
-They want to somehow join those data and do the analysis.
-Try to help this demanding business so that we can expect more work in future.

-* **Software Used** - Tableau Prep (trial version) and Tableau Desktop (trial version)
-* **Datasets** - The datasets used for this case
+* **Objective** - The Project requirement is to deliver a visualization which will have details about the actual sales and the target sales by Categories.The data will be of diferent granualarity and normal data joining will not help.
+With the functionality of data blending create a visualization which will show the above requirements.
+Also create a view in the same vsualization which will help the business to understand how much the difference is from the actual sales and the target sales.